plone/training/mastering-plone/volto_talkview.rst

 This has multiple benefits:

 * All content can now be wrapped in the same ``Container`` which cleans up the html.
-* We can control where the speaker-portrait is displayed.
+* We can control where the speaker portrait is displayed.
 We can now move all information on the speaker into a separate box.
-The speaker-portrait is picked up by the DefaultView because the field's name is ``image`` (same as the image from the behavior ``plone.leadimage``).
+The speaker portrait is picked up by the DefaultView because the fields name is ``image`` (same as the image from the behavior ``plone.leadimage``).

 With this changes we do discard the title-tag in the HTML head though.
-This will change the name occuring in the browser tab or browser head to the current site-url.
+This will change the name occuring in the browser tab or browser head to the current site url.
 To use the content title instead, you'll have to import the ``Helmet`` component, which allows to overwrite all meta tags for the HTML head like the page-title.

 ..  code-block:: jsx
     :emphasize-lines: 3,9-16